Transport Layer Security (TLS)

 std::get<Botan::TLS::Group_Params>(group) == Botan::TLS::Group_Params(0xFE00)) {

-// perform a key agreement on my custom curve
+// load the peer's public key of my custom curve

 } else {